The Flairz: History

 In 2005 the band played at the St Kilda Festival, the Come Together Music Festival, the Big Day Out and Rock-It.
 They received positive press coverage in the United States in March 2006 when they played the South by Southwest (SXSW) music conference in Austin, Texas.
 Phil Stevens later remembered how, "Word spread quickly and the various showcases got bigger and bigger each day.
 It was very exciting and an amazing experience for the band.
 We had many record label lunches and formed friendships with [Van Zandt] and featured on his garage rock show."
 Late in 2006 Georgia Wilkinson-Derums joined on bass guitar.

 Bullseye is the second four-track EP by the Flairz; it appeared on 3 February 2007.
 It had Dean Oliver on bass guitar.
 The West Australian's writer described how the cousins, "wrote the riffs for the rockin' 'Bullseye' but were stuck for lyrics, so they opened a dictionary at a random page and, well, bullseye.
 The lads wrote the other standout track, 'How I Live', about themselves."
 Airplay of tracks from the EP was reasonably high and related music videos were used on Rage, Video Hits, Channel [V].
 They performed at the Bon Scott Celebration Concert to raise money for a statue of the AC/DC singer.
 Also in 2007 they provided a cover version of "Shipping Steel", which featured Dave Larkin (of Dallas Crane), for the Cold Chisel tribute album, Standing on the Outside.

 In July 2008 the Flairz released its first full-length studio album, Black Fox, which was produced by Dom Mariani.
 It had been recorded over the previous two years with Shaun O’Callaghan at Studio Couch and John Villani at Northbridge Studios.
 A limited edition version included a bonus six-track disc, The Early Years 2003-2006.
 MediaSearch's Carmine Pascuzzi observed, "[its] a spirited album featuring ten songs full of style, bravado and rock, the power of the package is undeniable!
-‘Mr.Richards’ is the lead single, a powerful tribute to the legendary Keith Richards."
+'Mr.Richards' is the lead single, a powerful tribute to the legendary Keith Richards."

 Break-up, Reunion and After

 In November 2009, after six years, the Flairz broke up as the members embarked on individual pursuits.
 Stevens formed an indie pop band, San Cisco, with high school students, Josh Biondillo, Jordi Davieson and Nick Garner.
 Dion Mariani formed rock group, Custom Royal.
 In 2018 joined local Perth Garage-Rock outfit, Ray Finkle and as of October 2019 began a new project under the moniker, Vancool.

 In 2016 the Flairz reunited; Joseph Wilson of theMusic.com.au caught their gig at the Navy Club and declared, "[the cousins] gave it their all, each sharing the role of vocals throughout the songs.
 Propped up by the artisanal drums from [Stevens] and playful bass by [Derums], their set felt like a much-missed relic of the past."
 In the interim, Wilkinson-Derums has worked as an actress and graduated from National Institute of Dramatic Art (NIDA) in 2014.
+She is a member of all female rock band, Body Type.